cwurm/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 1

 Allows or forbids empty INSERTs, enabled by default (throws an error on an empty insert).
-Only applies to inserts using [`clickhouse-client`](docs/en/interfaces/cli).
+Only applies to INSERTs using [`clickhouse-client`](/docs/en/interfaces/cli) and using the [gRPC interface](/docs/en/interfaces/grpc).

 ## throw_on_error_from_cache_on_write_operations {#throw_on_error_from_cache_on_write_operations}